carterclark/DiscordBot/README.md

 # DiscordBot

 ## Steps to use
+1. Have git and node.js installed on your computer
+2. Fork this repo then clone a copy using `git clone https://github.com/carterclark/DiscordBot.git`
-1. Open a terminal and cd to the root directory of the project
+3. Open a terminal and cd to the root directory of the project
-2. Run the command `node index.js`
+4. Run the command `node index.js`

 ## Workflow